 United Arab Emirates

-In 2026 the UAE still hubs remote workers through employment, freelance permit, and green-residence-style routes — each with different sponsors, income floors, and emirate-level nuances (Dubai vs Abu Dhabi vs others).
+In 2026 the UAE still routes remote workers through employment visas, freelance permits, and green-style residence options.
+Each path has different sponsors, income floors, and rules in Dubai, Abu Dhabi, and other emirates.

 Tax-friendlyRemote-friendlyRemote work